HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/HzImage_Properties.md

 Example

-{% highlight voltMx %}​​​​​//This is a generic property that is applicable for various widgets.
+{% highlight voltMx %}//This is a generic property that is applicable for various widgets.
 //Here, we have shown how to use the retainContentAlignment property for Button widget.
-/\*You need to make a corresponding use of the retainContentAlignment property for other applicable widgets.\*/ var btn = new hcl.ui.Button({
+/\*You need to make a corresponding use of the retainContentAlignment property for other applicable widgets.\*/ var btn = new voltmx.ui.Button({
     "focusSkin": "defBtnFocus",
     "height": "50dp",
     "id": "myButton",